Jafarighm/jafarighm.github.io/_pages/cv.md

 Education
 ======
+* 2021 - Present
+    Plant Ecology and Biosystematics
+    Master of Science
+    GPA; 3.6
+    Department of Biology
+    Ferdowsi University of Mashhad
 * B.Sc. in Plant Biology, Ferdowsi University of Mashad, 2017 - 2021
-* M.Sc. in Plans Biosystematic and Ecology, Ferdowsi University of Mashad, 2021 - Present

 Work experience
 ======